andrewkmooney/Novel_Genres/README.md

 ## Objective

 This project is for all you writers out there.
-As someone who has tried (unsuccessfully) to acquire a literary agent, I have learned a great deal about how import industry knowledge is to new authors looking to get published.
-Using a dataset of 11000 science fiction books and Natural Language Processing, I built a tool that takes in a book blurb, predicts its Science Fiction subgenre, its intended age demographic and the top ten similar science fiction novels.
+As someone who has tried (unsuccessfully) to acquire a literary agent, I have learned a great deal about how important industry knowledge is to new authors looking to get published.
+Using a dataset of 11000 science fiction books and Natural Language Processing, I built a tool that takes in a book blurb and then predicts its Science Fiction subgenre, its intended age demographic, and also provides the top ten similar science fiction novels.
 The ultimate goal is to publish this as a free tool to help neophyte authors to shift from writing as a hobby to writing as a profession.

 ## The Data
 I used the [Science Fiction Books Kaggle dataset](https://www.kaggle.com/tanguypledel/science-fiction-books-subgenres) which has around 11k unique rows detailing the novel's title, author, year of publication, Goodread scores and, crucially, its book description.
 Book descriptions are a good target for NLP analysis because they have typically been edited and tested by marketing professionals based on industry trends.
 Therefore, there is much less noise than in, say, a series of tweets.
 They contain full sentences, correct syntax, and common themes.